Shopify 3D model AR product visualization on a smartphone with holographic product display

 Quick Summary

-• Shopify natively supports 3D models in GLB and USDZ formats; uploading a GLB file auto-enables the built-in 3D viewer and AR on mobile.
+• You can add a 3D model to Shopify in minutes: upload a GLB file, optionally a USDZ file, and Shopify auto-enables the built-in 3D viewer and AR on mobile.

 • iOS devices serve USDZ for Apple AR Quick Look; Android and desktop serve GLB for the web viewer.